hpc-gridware/clusterscheduler/doc/markdown/man/man1/sge_ckpt.md

 processing these restart files when restarted.

 Transparent checkpointing has to be provided by the operating system and is usually integrated in the operating system kernel.
-An example for a kernel integrated checkpointing facility is the Hibernator package from Softway for SGI IRIX platforms.

 Checkpointing jobs need to be identified to the xxQS_NAMExx system by using the *-ckpt* option of the *qsub1*() command.
 The argument to this